mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 ### 3.3 Data bloom

-MXC is a blockchain-based decentralized AI and Blokchain platform designed to revolutionize three core functions based around the Web3 and Metaverse industry: Data collection, Data transaction, Data Visualization.
+MXC is a blockchain-based decentralized AI and Blokchain platform with both narrow band and broad ban is designed to revolutionize three core functions based around the Web3 and Metaverse industry: Data collection, Data transaction, Data Visualization.

 #### 3.3.1 MXC-assisted parking